darrinsden/highspot/README.md

     TODO: Add some sort of graphical header to create a bit more impact
 	TODO: Add a modal to the cards to display full information OR take them to a new page with that info for the particular card
 	TODO: HEADER & SEARCH should stay fixed at the top of the screen possibly have the search as part of the header
+	TODO: Add some sort of filtering to the list.. enhanced search
 	TODO: loading indicator should be absolutely positioned rather than at bottom of list
     TODO: Possibly employ progressive image techniquies to load the image onto the page